 To ensure your stress-free arrival at Heisgeir View, we make sure that

-- The disinfected key is in the key safe at the door
+- The house key is in the key safe at the door

 - All beds are made up and towels laid out